EC-Earth/ec-earth-4-tutorial/source/introduction.rst

 therefore advised to double check the latest on-line version of the tutorial in case of problems.

-- currently some steps are more complicated than they should be
+The experimental state of development also implies that some of the steps are more complicated than they ought to be.
+Whenever this is the case, the tutorial mentions this and improvements can be expected.

 The sources for this tutorial (not the model code!) are `hosted at Github
 <https://github.com/uwefladrich>`_ and automatically `published to Read the